prototypefund/close-lid-to-encrypt-cryptsetup/debian/doc/pandoc/encrypted-boot.md

 will likely leak the fact that a kernel update took place to an attacker with access to both pre- and post-update snapshots.

-On the other hand, the inconvenient of that method is that the root file system can't benefit from the nice LUKS2 improvements over LUKS1, some of which were listed above.
-Another minor inconvenient is that space occupied by the former `/boot` partition (typically 250MiB) becomes unused and can't easily be reclaimed by the root file system.
+On the other hand, the downside of that method is that the root file system can't benefit from the nice LUKS2 improvements over LUKS1, some of which were listed above.
+Another (minor) downside is that space occupied by the former `/boot` partition (typically 256MiB) becomes unused and can't easily be reclaimed by the root file system.

 ### Downgrading LUKS2 to LUKS1 ###